-I should never worry about circumstances. . .because I have the authority, wisdom and access to create any and every circumstance I desire.
+Circumstances are temporary. . .because you have the authority, wisdom and access to create any and every circumstance you desire.

-Circumstances don’t determine our destiny. . .they just reflect the current location . . . and what we’re doing or not doing at the moment.
+Circumstances don’t determine our destiny. . .they just reflect the current location . . . and what we’re doing at the moment.

-Circumstances and facts change. . .truth doesn’t (the Word is truth).
+Circumstances and facts change. . .the truth of God’s Word doesn’t.

-Your financial condition can change for the worse by a sudden illness or accident, an unforeseen layoff or any sort of other catastrophic event, such as a death or divorce.
+A financial condition can change for the worse by a sudden illness or accident, an unforeseen layoff or another catastrophic event, such as a death or divorce.

-Your financial condition can change for the better with an unexpected bonus, increase in salary or perhaps, an unanticipated inheritance your long lost aunt left you.
+But a financial condition can also change for the better with an unexpected bonus, increase in salary or perhaps, an unanticipated inheritance your long lost aunt left you.

 Your financial circumstances can change in a heartbeat. . .for better or worse.

 However, there’s one thing that will never change.